andrehtissot/electron-game-collection-server/README.md

 # Backend App
-The [electron-game-collection](https://github.com/andrehtissot/electron-game-collection) project has frontend, backend and pluguins in different git repos.
+The [electron-game-collection](https://github.com/andrehtissot/electron-game-collection) project has frontend, backend and plugins in different git repos.

 ## Reasons for a frontend (SPA) backend approach
 - Faster to development the frontend aside, as newer browser console features can be used;